stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 # Lecture 2: ISA – Storage and Addressing Models

 This is the beginning of a series of notes on the ISA – Instruction Set Architecture.
 The ISA is an architecture that defines the *interface between compilers, and the hardware*.
+It is the connection layer between microarchitecture (hardware implementation of ISA), and the compilers.

+For example, if making a robot whose only function was to follow you around, what instructions would you want?
+Here are a few ideas:

+* `forward(speed)`
+* `back(speed)`
+* `turn`
+* `stop`
+* `run`

+There are a few things to note here:

+* ISA instructions can define **operands**, such as the operand `speed` for the `forward` command.